Erotemic/crall-thesis-2017/newchap4_review_reoutline.md

 ### Simplifying assumptions:
 1. Classifier thresholds are set such that no errors are made.
 2. Users do not make errors.
-3. A subset of the candidate edges can satisfy the identification criteria.
+3. A subset of the candidate edges can satisfy the identification criteria (i.e. candidate edges are computed only once).
-4. We are only concerned with satisfying minimal identification criteria.
+4. Redundancy parameters `kp` and `kn` are set to `0`.

 ### Initialization:
 * Given a set of annotations use these as nodes.